 What is venture debt?

-Venture debt is a type of funding designed for scaling and high-growth businesses.
-It is typically best suited to businesses that have already completed a professional funding round, although this is not a mandatory.
+Venture debt, sometimes called growth credit, is a type of funding designed for scaling, high-growth businesses.
+It's typically best suited to companies that have already completed a professional equity round, though this isn't a strict requirement.

-Debt funding is provided to a business and paid back with interest over an agreed term.
-Often considered “cheaper” than equity due to the potential upside in equity value over time.
+Debt funding is provided to a business and repaid with interest over an agreed term.
+It's often considered "cheaper" than equity, since it avoids diluting ownership and the equity upside that comes with it.

-This is one of the key differences to traditional business loans, as businesses do not need to be profitable to qualify for funding.
+One of the key differences from a traditional business loan: businesses don't need to be profitable to qualify.

 What are the key benefits?